utk2103/Python-for-beginners/README.md

 3. NumPy: A fundamental library for numerical computing in Python.
 NumPy provides support for handling large, multi-dimensional arrays and a collection of mathematical functions for efficient numerical operations.

+4. Seaborn: A data visualization library that provides a wide range of plotting options and also require less line of code than matplotlib with more number of plotting options like heatmap etc.

 **Happy coding!**